meta-llama/prompt-ops/docs/basic/quick_start.md

 Here's our starting prompt that we want to optimize:

 ```
 You are a helpful assistant.
-Extract and return a json with the follwoing keys and values:
+Extract and return a json with the following keys and values:
 - "urgency" as one of `high`, `medium`, `low`
 - "sentiment" as one of `negative`, `neutral`, `positive`
 - "categories" Create a dictionary with categories as keys and boolean values (True/False), where the value indicates whether the category is one of the best matching support category tags from: `emergency_repair_services`, `routine_maintenance_requests`, `quality_and_safety_concerns`, `specialized_cleaning_services`, `general_inquiries`, `sustainability_and_environmental_practices`, `training_and_support_requests`, `cleaning_services_scheduling`, `customer_feedback_and_complaints`, `facility_management_issues`